sai-krishna-msk/SmartFeed.ai/README.md

 - Responses which are same as comments(as we know it)

-**Both the number of claps and responses are Scaled using MinaxScaler to range between 0 to 1 and are combined with 50% contribution of each**
+**Both the number of claps and responses are Scaled using MinaxScaler to have arange between 0 to 1 and are combined with 50%/0.5 weight of each**

 ```
 ClapRespScore = (total_claps_scaled*0.5 + total_responses_scaled*0.5)